jandelgado/lede-dockerbuilder/README.md

   ./builder.sh build example.conf -o output -f myrootfs

   # show available profiles
   ./builder.sh profiles example.conf

   # mount downloads to host directory during build
   ./builder.sh build example-nexx-wt3020.conf --docker-opts "-v=$(pwd)/dl:/lede/imagebuilder/dl:z"
 ```

-#### Dockerless operation
+#### Container runtime

+* By default docker will be used to build and run the container.
-When called with `--dockerless` option, lede-dockerbuilder will use buildah and
+* When called with `--podman` option, lede-dockerbuilder will use buildah and
   podman to build and run the container.
+* When called with `--nerdctl` option, lede-dockerbuilder will use nerdctl to
+  build and run the container.
+* Use the `--sudo` option to run the container command with sudo.

 ### Configuration file